Order spectra in topological dynamical systems

 In fact, as already mentioned at the end of Section 2, this is a crucial obstacle for the construction of nested chains with compatible orders, that will be taken care of in Section \ref{sec5} by means of a suitable transfinite Hausdorff-projection procedure.
 In this way, we can prove that in fact $\mathcal{C}=\mathcal{C}_\preceq$ without assumptions besides compactness of $X$ and continuity of the map $f$.

 In this section we prove that $\mathcal{C}_\preceq$ always coincides with $\mathcal{C}$.

-To achieve our goal, we refine the construction of nested chains by means of a transfinite pruning procedure, by which we build a family of closed sets $\{C^\lambda\}_{\lambda<\omega_1}$ and associated nested chains $\{S_n^\lambda\}_{n\in\mathbb{N}}$.
+To achieve our goal, we refine the construction of nested chains by means of a transfinite pruning procedure, by which we build a family of closed sets $\{C^\lambda\}_{\lambda<\omega_1}$ and nested chains $\{S_n^\lambda\}_{n\in\mathbb{N}}$ supported on them.
 Heuristically, $C^\lambda$ is the region where cyclic behaviour still survives after $\lambda$ rounds of pruning.
 At each successor stage we remove cycles inside $C^\lambda$ and project again onto a Hausdorff limit $C^{\lambda+1}\subseteq C^\lambda$, while at limit ordinals we intersect.
 This process stabilizes at some countable ordinal $\lambda$ such that $C^\lambda=C^{\lambda+1}$.
-At that stage the Hausdorff projection can no longer identify distinct chain points, so acyclicity is preserved and we obtain nested, order-compatible chains that witness $x\,\mathcal{C}_\preceq\,y$.
+At that stage the Hausdorff projection can no longer identify distinct chain points, so acyclicity is preserved and we obtain nested, acyclic chains that witness $x\,\mathcal{C}_\preceq\,y$.

 The following lemma, ensuring stabilization of closed, nonempty, nested sets at some countable level, is folklore in the setting of second-countable spaces.
 We include a proof for completeness.

 \begin{lem} Let $X$ be a second-countable space and let $\{C^\beta\}_{\beta<\omega_1}$ be a family of closed sets such that $C^{\beta+1}\subseteq C^\beta$ for every $\beta<\omega_1$.
 Then, there exists $\lambda<\omega_1$ such that $C^{\lambda+1}=C^\lambda$. \end{lem} \begin{proof} Take $\{B_n\}_{n=1}^\infty$ to be a countable base for the topology.
 Towards a contradiction, let us assume $C^{\beta+1}\subsetneq C^\beta$ for every $\beta<\omega_1$.
 Thus, for every $\beta<\omega_1$, there exists $x_\beta\in C^\beta\setminus C^{\beta+1}$.
 Furthermore, since $x_\beta\notin C^{\beta+1}$ and $C^{\beta+1}$ is closed, for every $\beta<\omega_1$ there exists a natural number $n_\beta\in\mathbb{N}$ such that $x_\beta\in B_{n_\beta}$ and $B_{n_\beta}\cap C^{\beta+1}=\varnothing$.
 Now, for every $\beta_1,\beta_2<\omega_1$ such that $\beta_1\neq\beta_2$, we have $n_{\beta_1}\neq n_{\beta_2}$.
 In fact, if $\beta_1<\beta_2$, then $x_{\beta_2}\in C^{\beta_2}\subseteq C^{\beta_1+1}$ and, since $B_{n_{\beta_1}}\cap C^{\beta_1+1}=\varnothing$ and $x_{\beta_2}\in B_{n_{\beta_2}}$, we have $B_{n_{\beta_1}}\neq B_{n_{\beta_2}}$.
 Therefore, we have found a contradiction since $\{B_n\}_{n=1}^\infty$ is countable. \end{proof}